Harris and Walz reach out to voters in GOP strongholds in southeast Georgia bus tour

 Harris and Walz are also sitting down with CNN anchor Dana Bash for their first joint interview.
 The interview will air Thursday night.

 The Democratic strategy to peel off votes in Republican parts of the state has had some success before.
-Raphael Warnock, Georgia's first Black senator, won reelection in 2022 by nearly 3 percentage points — while Biden carried Georgia by only a quarter percentage point about two years earlier — in part by venturing into the deepest red areas, driven in part by operatives who are now on Harris' campaign team.
+Raphael Warnock, Georgia's first Black senator, won reelection in 2022 by nearly 3 percentage points — while Biden carried Georgia by only a quarter percentage point about two years earlier — in part by venturing into the deepest red areas.
+The operatives involved in Warnock's win are now on Harris' campaign team.

 The Georgia trip is a makeup visit from earlier in the month, when the duo was set to embark on a seven-state swing tour introducing the new Democratic ticket.
 The North Carolina and Georgia legs of the trip got scrapped as Tropical Storm Debby battered the region.

-Harris has another campaign blitz on Labor Day with Biden in Detroit and Pittsburgh with the election just over 70 days away.
-The first mail ballots get sent to voters in just two weeks.

-The easygoing stops were a contrast to a bakery visit last week by Trump's running mate JD Vance in Valdosta, Georgia, where he struggled to banter with employees while buying doughnuts and one worker asked to be kept off camera.
+The easygoing stops were a contrast to a bakery visit last week by Trump's running mate, Ohio Sen. JD Vance in Valdosta, Georgia, where he struggled to banter with employees while buying doughnuts and one worker asked to be kept off camera.

 During an NBC interview Tuesday, Vance said that he felt terrible for the worker.